oisdk/site/drafts/binary-logic-search.markdown

 </div>
 </div>

-It tends to be left-biased, examining the first argument in its entirety before looking at the second.

-Is there a way, then, to get the laziness and proof-theoretic benefits of a lazy number system, but in a more efficient way?
-Of course!
+Like Boolean short-circuiting operators, operations on Peano numbers will usually have to scrutinise the left-hand-side argument quite a bit before giving an output.

+So, Peano numbers are good because:

+#.
+We can prove things about them.
+#.
+They're lazy.

+In this post, I'm going to look at some other number representations that maintain these two desirable properties, while improving on the efficiency somewhat.

 # List-of-Bits-Binary

-The first representation is the simplest:
+The first option for an improved representation is binary numbers.
+We can represent binary numbers as a list of bits:

 <div class="row">
 <div class="column">